-The AD7676 automatically reduces its power consumption at the end of each conversion phase.
-During the acquisition phase, the operating currents are very low, which allows a significant power savings when the conversion rate is reduced, as shown in Figure 10.
-This feature makes the AD7676 ideal for very low power battery-operated applications.
+In Impulse Mode, the AD7677 automatically reduces its power consumption at the end of each conversion phase.
+During the acquisition phase, the operating currents are very low, which allows a significant power saving when the conversion rate is reduced as shown in Figure 10.
+This feature makes the AD7677 ideal for very low power battery applications.